ambroggi/HandWritingTracker/README.md

   * -d or --dataset: Possible dataset to use.

 Note: Energy scores work the opposite way from the other scores so we often need to invert them.

+# Other Information
+There were some other possible threshold selection methods, d and e but they were not fully planned out for the paper.
+Also all of the graphs made for the paper are avalible with data in the `Excel/` folder.